East Thrace

-East Thrace or Eastern Thrace, (Note: (Doğu Trakya or simply Trakya; Ανατολική Θράκη; Източна Тракия)) also known as Turkish Thrace or European Turkey, is the part of Turkey that is geographically in Southeast Europe.
-Turkish Thrace accounts for 3.03% of Turkey's land area and 15% of its population.
-The largest city is Istanbul, which straddles the Bosporus between Europe and Asia.
-East Thrace is of historic importance as it is next to a major sea trade corridor and constitutes what remains of the once-vast Ottoman region of Rumelia.
+East Thrace or Eastern Thrace, (Note: (Doğu Trakya or simply Trakya; Ανατολική Θράκη; Източна Тракия)), is the part of Turkey that is geographically in Southeast Europe.
+Turkish Thrace or also known as European Turkey accounts for 3% of Turkey's land area (an area of 23,764 km^{2}) and 12% of the population.
+Asian Turkey, called Anatolia or Asia Minor, has an area of 755,688 km^{2} (97% of the country).
+The two are separated by the Dardanelles, Sea of Marmara and Straits of the Bosphorus, a route of about 361 km.
+The largest city is Istanbul, which straddles the Bosporus between Main region of Europe and Anatolia in Europe.
+East Thrace is of historic importance as it is next to a major sea trade corridor.
 It is currently also of specific geostrategic importance because the sea corridor, which includes two narrow straits, provides access to the Mediterranean Sea from the Black Sea for the navies of five countries: Russia, Ukraine, Romania, Bulgaria, and Georgia.
 The region also serves as a future connector of existing Turkish, Bulgarian, and Greek high-speed rail networks.

 Due to the guest worker agreement with Turkey and Germany, some Turks in Germany originally come from Eastern Thrace, mostly from the Kırklareli Province.